Severe Thunderstorm Warning issued for Texas by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Texas by NWS

-Effective: 2021-10-12 20:40:00 CDT Expires: 2021-10-12 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1100 PM CDT for the Panhandle of Oklahoma.
+Effective: 2021-10-12 20:14:00 CDT Expires: 2021-10-12 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1100 PM CDT for the Panhandle of Oklahoma.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Texas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR CENTRAL TEXAS COUNTY At 840 PM CDT, a severe thunderstorm was located 8 miles northwest of Hooker, or 17 miles northeast of Guymon, moving northeast at 60 mph.
-HAZARD...Golf ball size hail and 70 mph wind gusts.
+Target Area: Texas A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR CENTRAL TEXAS COUNTY At 813 PM CDT, a severe thunderstorm was located 9 miles northeast of Hough, or 12 miles south of Feterita, moving northeast at 60 mph.
+HAZARD...Tennis ball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect some tree damage.
 Damage is likely to mobile homes, roofs, and outbuildings.
 People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Locations impacted include Guymon, Goodwell, Optima and Hough.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+Locations impacted include Guymon, Goodwell, Texhoma, Optima and Hough.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0